arghya18/trino-group-provider-ldap-ad/README.md

 Trino Group Provider LDAP is a Trino (formerly Presto SQL) plugin to map user names to groups using an LDAP server

 # Overview
-Its a implementation of Trino Group Provider, which will map Coorporate/Local LDAP groups with AD users.
+Its an implementation of Trino Group Provider, which will map Coorporate/Local LDAP groups with AD users.
 The groups can be further used for system and catalg authorization and RBAC implemenation based on AD groups.

 ## Build